Evangelical Church in Germany

-The Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD) is a federation of twenty Lutheran, Reformed, and United Protestant regional Churches in Germany, collectively encompassing the vast majority of the country's Protestants.
-It calls itself the Protestant Church in Germany in English.
-In 2024, the EKD had a membership of 17,979,849 members, or 21.5% of the German population.
+The Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD) is a federation of twenty Lutheran, Reformed, and United Protestant regional churches in Germany, collectively encompassing the vast majority of the country's Protestants.
+In English, it uses the name Protestant Church in Germany.
+In 2025, the EKD had a membership of 17.4 million members, or 20.8% of the German population.
 It constitutes one of the largest Protestant bodies in the world.
 Church offices managing the federation are located in Herrenhausen, Hanover, Lower Saxony.
 Many of its members consider themselves Lutherans.

+Map with traditionally Lutheran states in red and Catholic states in green.

 Historically, the first formal attempt to unify German Protestantism occurred during the Weimar Republic era in the form of the German Protestant Church Confederation, which existed from 1922 until 1933.
 Earlier, there had been successful royal efforts at unity in various German states, beginning with Prussia and several minor German states (e.g. Duchy of Nassau) in 1817.
 These unions resulted in the first united and uniting churches, a new development within Protestantism which later spread to other parts of the world.
 When Adolf Hitler came to power in 1933, his administration tried to reorganize the old confederation into a unified German Evangelical Church as Hitler wanted to use a single Protestant church to further his own ambitions.
 However, a division emerged between the Reichskirche, led by the pro-government German Christians, and the Confessing Church, which opposed state control of the church.
 Other Protestant churches aligned themselves with one of these groups, or stayed neutral in this church strife.
 The postwar church council issued the Stuttgart Declaration of Guilt on 19 October 1945, confessing guilt and declaring remorse for indifference and inaction of German Protestants in the face of atrocities committed by Hitler's regime.
 In 1948, the Protestant Church in Germany was organized in the aftermath of World War II to function as a new umbrella organization for German Protestant churches.
 As a result of tensions between West and East Germany, the regional churches in East Germany broke away from the EKD in 1969.
 In 1991, following German reunification, the East German churches re-joined the EKD.